 Kosovo’s Cultural Significance

 Historians have labelled Kosovo as “the political, religious, and cultural core of medieval Serbia”.
 Serbs have “lived in Kosovo since the 11th century.
 From 1200 to 1455, Kosovo was part of the Serbian Kingdom“.
 Since 1999, during Balkan and Kosovo Wars, hundreds of historic Serbian Orthodox churches and monasteries in Kosovo were destroyed.
 Many of those devout structures date as far back as the 12th, 13th, and 14th centuries.
-As a religious country, this destruction is a sore subject for Serbs, adding to the tension between Serbia and Kosovo.
+As a religious country, the destruction Orthodox churches and monasteries is a sore subject for many Serbs, increasing the tension between Serbia and Kosovo.